umbraco/UmbracoDocs/14/umbraco-cms/fundamentals/backoffice/property-editors/built-in-umbraco-property-editors/collection.md

 ![Collection member picker](../../../../../../10/umbraco-cms/fundamentals/backoffice/property-editors/built-in-property-editors/images/member-picker.png)

-Now that the child item has a member and the value that should be displayed is the name of the picked value, the next step is to reconfigure the template value in the collection setting.
+The child item has a member and the value that should be displayed is the name of the picked value.
+The next step is to reconfigure the template value in the collection setting.

 ![Collection member picker](../../../../../../10/umbraco-cms/fundamentals/backoffice/property-editors/built-in-property-editors/images/member-picker-settings.png)